 12. Play Some Games

-Games are a great way to spend some time when you’re trying to give up alcohol, whether that means playing video games solo (or with online friends) or getting together for regular board game nights with your best pals.
+Games are a great way to spend some time when you’re sober, whether that means playing video games solo (or with online friends) or getting together for regular board game nights with your best pals.
 You can even try a good old-fashioned game of solitaire to take the stress off.

 13. Take Care of Things at Home